By: AY1920S1-CS2103-T16-1 Since: Oct 2019 Licence: MIT

 Each

-is represented by hand-drawn images, which were coloured digitally using Adobe Photoshop.
-If a developer intends to modify or extend the current list ofAchievement
+AchievementStateis represented by hand-drawn images, which were coloured digitally using Adobe Photoshop.
+If a developer intends to modify or extend the current list ofAchievementitems, he or she may also modify or add on to these images that are currently located in/view/images/achievements/of the project directory.

 Motivation